 Once the Queen stops laying and there are no more larvae the workers loose their food source and have to turn to fruits such as apples and pears, normally found fallen under fruit trees.
 This can be a problem as fermenting fruits contain alcohol so they can literally get drunk.
+This is when the wasp nest behaviour will change.
 They will go to great lengths to get the sugars they need which is when they become very irritating and persistent around food.
 They are hungry and want food and they will retaliate with a sting if they are prevented from reaching it.

 Summary of the wasp